 Tumors of the caruncle: a clinicopathologic correlation.

-- Clinical preoperative diagnosis is very difficult and reached only in about 50 % of of the cases.
+- Clinical preoperative diagnosis is reached only in about 50% of the cases.

 - Although malignancy is clinically overestimated, any suspected malignant lesion ought to be excised and examined histopathologically by a skilled pathologist.